Wedge Studio

 Homepage Redesign

-Initially, I worked on this project as a web designer.
+I initially worked on this project as a web designer.
 Later, with added UI/UX experience, I revisited and refined the design.

 Background